jeandsantos/concrete-strength-prediction/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Concrete Mixture Strength Prediction could always use more documentation, whether as part of the
+Concrete Strength could always use more documentation, whether as part of the
-official Concrete Mixture Strength Prediction docs, in docstrings, or even on the web in blog posts,
+official Concrete Strength docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback